EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 6. Explore the website https://sites.google.com/site/mb3gustame/ for more information on multivariate analysis and (dis)similarity measures.

 ### Lesson 3 Step 2) Deliverable
-After completing the task for Lesson 3 step 2, create an ordination plot of the resistome data at the "Class" level and use adonis to test for differences between the "Group" metadata variable.
-Export the ordination plot and send it to us at "meglab.metagenomics@gmail.com" along with a short description of your findings and your model selection.
-Don't worry about giving us the perfect answer, the goal is just to use your comments as a starting point for discussing statistics at the next course session.
+After completing the task for Lesson 3 step 2:
+* create an ordination plot using the "bray-curtis" distance of the resistome data at the "Class" level (with any additional flair you want to add).
+* Then, use "adonis()" to test for differences between the "Group" metadata variable.
+* Export the ordination plot and send it to us at "meglab.metagenomics@gmail.com" along with a short description of your findings and your model selection.
+  * Don't worry about giving us the perfect answer, the goal is just to use your comments as a starting point for discussing statistics at the next course session.